 If you happen to be looking for crossword puzzles, however, I also have a free printable Abraham Lincoln crossword puzzle and a free printable George Washington crossword puzzles.
 Those are both suitable for older students.

-Of course, the great thing is that this Presidents’ Day printables packet is a free download.
+Of course, the great thing is that this Presidents’ Day worksheets and printables packet is a free download.
 So, you can use as many or as few pages from the packet as you would like without feeling like you’ve paid for it, so you better use it all.
 Bonus!

 Now, of course, if you want to make sure you never miss free printables that I share, you might want to sign up for my weekly newsletter anyway.